BrandonXu6106/obsidianpublish/content/thoughts/decentralization.md

 Notes:

-- Architectural centralization often leads to political centralization (at least in the physical world, less true for digital spaces), this happened with [[bitcoin|Bitcoin]] and [[ethereum|Ethereum]] mining
+- Architectural centralization often leads to political centralization (at least in the physical world, less true for digital spaces), this happened with [[bitcoin.md|Bitcoin]] and [[ethereum.md|Ethereum]] mining

 ## Centralization